the-turing-way/the-turing-way/book/website/communication/binder/zero-to-binder.md

 4) Copy it, open a new browser tab and visit that URL.
    - You will see a "spinner" as Binder launches the repo.

-If everything ran smoothly, you'll see a Jupyter Notebook interface.
+If everything ran smoothly, you'll see a JupyterLab interface.

 (z2b-background-1)=
 ### What's happening in the background? - Part 1